 In addition to brick and mortar stores across the United States and Canada, West Elm also has one of the best online stores for furniture and home décor, making it a great alternative to Wayfair.

-But their aesthetic tends to be trendier than somewhere like Pottery Barn (which is owned by the same parent company), so it’s a great place to turn for high quality furniture and home accessories in modern styles.
+But their aesthetic tends to be trendier than somewhere like Pottery Barn (which is owned by the same parent company), so it’s a good choice for high quality furniture and home accessories in modern styles.

 Crate & Barrel

-Crate & Barrel is one of the best places to turn for stylish, well made furniture.
+Crate & Barrel is probably my favorite place to turn for stylish, well made furniture.

 Like West Elm, their price point tends to be a little higher than Wayfair’s.